-Collectively, the list of achievements and awards received by the faculty include 17 NSF Career Award winners; six IEEE Fellows; three ACM Fellows; three AAAS Fellows; one IEEE Computer Society Taylor L. Booth Education Award; one IEEE Computer Society W. Wallace-McDowell Award; and one ACM Karl Karlstrom Outstanding Educator Award.
+Collectively, the list of achievements and awards received by the department’s 58 faculty include 17 NSF Career Award winners; eight IEEE Fellows; three ACM Fellows; three AAAS Fellows; one IEEE Computer Society Taylor L. Booth Education Award; one IEEE Computer Society W. Wallace-McDowell Award; and one ACM Karl Karlstrom Outstanding Educator Award.

 The Department of Computer & Information Science & Engineering’s human constituents represent a diverse mix of individuals, including distinguished faculty, committed staff and talented students.
-Use the information below to lookup details (including contact information) about staff members, including office staff, student advisors, IT staff and other personnel.
+Use the information on this page to lookup details (such as contact information and job duties) about staff members, including office staff, student advisors, IT staff and other personnel.

-In addition to the senior officers listed above, a number of administrative committees advise the chair and oversee various aspects of the departments daily operations.
+In addition to the department administration, a number of administrative committees advise the chair and oversee various aspects of the department’s daily operations.

-CISE employs three times the national average of black faculty members among the nation's computer science programs.
+CISE employs four times the national average of black faculty members among the nation's computer science programs.